EU NGT Regulation: Final Steps Toward a Differentiated Framework

 How 3BIO Can Help

-3BIO specialises in helping biotech companies and plant breeders navigate the new NGT regulatory landscape.
+3BIO specialises in helping biotech companies and plant breeders prepare for the emerging NGT regulatory landscape.
 Our services include:

 • NGT Classification Assessment: Determine whether your modified plants qualify as NGT 1, NGT 2, or traditional GMOs